dotnet/csharplang/proposals/csharp-10.0/parameterless-struct-constructors.md

 ## Proposal

 ### Instance field initializers
-Instance field declarations for a struct may include variable initializers.
+Instance field declarations for a struct may include initializers.

 As with [class field initializers](https://github.com/dotnet/csharplang/blob/master/spec/classes.md#instance-field-initialization):
 > A variable initializer for an instance field cannot reference the instance being created.